kestra-io/docs/content/blogs/2023-09-28-release-0-12-subflow-logs-docker-builds-aws-lambda.md

 image: /blogs/2023-09-28-release-0-12-subflow-logs-docker-builds-aws-lambda.png
 ---

-We’re happy to announce the 0.12.0 release.
-It adds significant improvements to the representation of the **subflow** topology and subflow logs, along with the new [Docker](https://kestra.io/plugins/plugin-docker) and [SurrealDB](https://kestra.io/plugins/plugin-surrealdb) plugins, as well as several **new AWS integrations**, including [AWS Lambda](https://kestra.io/plugins/plugin-aws/tasks/lambda/io.kestra.plugin.aws.lambda.invoke), [Amazon EventBridge](https://kestra.io/plugins/plugin-aws/tasks/eventbridge/io.kestra.plugin.aws.eventbridge.putevents), and [Amazon Kinesis Data Streams](https://kestra.io/plugins/plugin-aws/tasks/kinesis/io.kestra.plugin.aws.kinesis.putrecords).
+We’re happy to announce Kestra 0.12.0.
+This release significantly improves **subflow** topology and logs, making navigating complex workflows a breeze.
+We've also added [Docker](https://kestra.io/plugins/plugin-docker) and [SurrealDB](https://kestra.io/plugins/plugin-surrealdb) plugins, and **new AWS integrations**, including [AWS Lambda](https://kestra.io/plugins/plugin-aws/tasks/lambda/io.kestra.plugin.aws.lambda.invoke), [Amazon EventBridge](https://kestra.io/plugins/plugin-aws/tasks/eventbridge/io.kestra.plugin.aws.eventbridge.putevents), and [Amazon Kinesis Data Streams](https://kestra.io/plugins/plugin-aws/tasks/kinesis/io.kestra.plugin.aws.kinesis.putrecords).

 Here's a list of all enhancements in this release:

 🔹 **New subflow UX** bringing modularity and structure to complex workflows

-🔹 New **Docker plugin** to build and push Docker images and automate containerized processes
+🔹 New plugin to build and push **Docker** images and automate containerized processes

-🔹 New **SurrealDB plugin** to query SurrealDB and react to events from your applications via SurrealDB trigger
+🔹 New plugin to query and react to events from your applications built with **SurrealDB**

 🔹 New **AWS Lambda**, **Amazon EventBridge**, and **Amazon Kinesis Data Streams** integrations to orchestrate microservices and real-time, event-driven applications running on AWS

-🔹 Worker task **heartbeats** for robust handling of long-running jobs and infrastructure downtime when using Kestra on a JDBC architecture without Kafka.
+🔹 Worker task **heartbeats** for robust handling of infrastructure downtime when using Kestra on a JDBC architecture without Kafka.

+🔹 **Improved dbt tasks** with the option to turn off parsing dbt DAG

+🔹 **UI improvements**, including read-only display of **deleted flows** and better display of **skipped tasks**

+🔹 New AWS, GCP, and Azure **Secrets Managers** in the Enterprise Edition to optionally store Kestra secrets in your chosen cloud provider's service.

 Let's dive into each of these enhancements in more detail.